shubhradeepnandi/shubhradeepnandi.github.io/_posts/2016-10-01-Linear-Regression.md

   - gradient-descent
 ---
 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
-Here we are again, in the third post of Machine Learning's tutorials.
-Today I'm gonna tell you about Linear Regression, the most common and understandable learning algorithm.
+Now we are entering the third post of Machine Learning's tutorials.
+Today I'm gonna tell you about Linear Regression, the most common learning algorithm.
 This time I will dig more deeper so that after this post, you will know what actually happened during the learning process.
-So no more Dogs and Cats today, but algebraic stuff.
+So now some algebraic stuff.
 Yeah, we're gonna work with matrices, from now on.
 But don't worry, it's not gonna be so hard today.
 As I told you before, we got some training data containing Features and Labels.
 Features are somewhat distinct which can be used to distinguish between things.

 ![Image_1](/images/tutorials/what-is-machine-learning/5.jpg)

 Remember this?
 To recall a little bit, I called 'X' Features, 'y' Labels, and 'a' Prediction.
-It may get your attention here, but it's just a naming convention, which X is always in uppercase, and y is lowercase.
+X is always in uppercase, and y is lowercase, naming convention.

 So after collecting a great deal of training data (X, y), we have them learned by the computer.
 Then we show the data which the computer has never seen before, which contains only X this time, and the computer will give us a prediction, called 'a'.

 I just helped you to recall about what Machine Learning is.
-But I think it would be better if you have a further look about Machine Learning on my first post here: [What  is Machine Learning?](https://chunml.github.io/ChunML.github.io/tutorial/Machine-Learning-Definition/){:target="_blank"}
+But I think it would be better if you have a further look about Machine Learning on my first post here: [What  is Machine Learning?](https://shubhradeepnandi.github.io/shubhradeepnandi.github.io/tutorial/Machine-Learning-Definition/){:target="_blank"}

 So from the image above, the first thing coming to our minds is, how the computer can compute *y* from *X* during the learning process, and how it can compute prediction *a* from *X*?